edgegamers/Map-Cycle/readme.md

 More informations [here](https://docs.cssharp.dev/docs/admin-framework/defining-admins.html)

 ## Configuration
 The configuration file is automatically generated in `game/csgo/addons/counterstrikesharp/configs/plugins/MapCycle`, initially containing two default maps.

+**JSON attributes**
 `Randomize` to play the maps in random order.
+`RtvEnabled` Enable or disable random map cycle.
+`RtvMapCount` Number of proposed maps.
+They are randomly selected in the cycle.
+`RtvRoundStartVote` Number of the round the vote start.
+E.g 5 the vote will at the beginning of the fifth round.

 Each map in the configuration file includes the following attributes:
 - `Name`: The actual name of the map (e.g., `de_dust2`, `de_cbble`).